Who is Leonardo Maini Barbieri?

 Valerio: And that of course is the preserve of the few, because it's not like we can all afford to have such a wardrobe.

 Leonardo: Yes.
 Because I don't point to who purchase possibilities, because of purchase possibilities there are so many people in the world.

-I aim for people who are educated in fashion and have purchasing possibilities.
+I aim for people who are cultured in fashion and have purchasing possibilities.
 As long as less of the less of the less of the less.

 Valerio: And in your opinion can one be beautiful and elegant even having little money?